pjakiela/stata/regression-table.md

 a `region` variable labeled "Region of residence:  urban = 1, rural = 2".
 This will make it easier for readers to immediately interpret your regression coefficients.

 Having relabeled the data, you can use `esttab` to generate a new version of your regression table.
-By playing around with `esttab`'s `varwidth()` and `modelwidth()` options, you can make sure that your columns are wide enough to contain your variable labels.
-Here, I used `varwidth(28)` and `modelwidth(16)`.
-It's not clear what the units are, but higher numbers lead to wider columns in your table.
+If the text of your variable labels wraps onto a second line, you can make the first column of the table wider using `esttab`'s `varwidth()` option.
+Here, I used `varwidth(28)`  You can also set the width of your columns of coefficient estimates using the `modelwidth()` option.
+I used `modelwidth(16)` in the example below.
+It's not clear what the units are, but higher numbers lead to wider columns.
 This gives you a fairly professional looking table:

 ![moah esttab results](esttab2.png)

-Of course, before publishing this table, you'd want to find out why your two regression specifications include different numbers of observations!
+Before publishing this table, you'd want to find out why your two regression specifications include different numbers of observations!
 Otherwise, you won't know whether any difference in the coefficient of interest between Column 1 and Column 2 results from adding the controls or changing your analysis sample.
 You should always make sure that the columns in your regression tables contain identical numbers of observations (unless you